What you need to know about debt and mental health

 Being in debt is detrimental for mental health, and suffering from psychological disorders can exacerbate debt problems.

-Almost 50% of Canadian adults have experienced sleepless nights due to financial pressures, and in the UK, those who suffer from mental health issues are three times more likely to be in debt.
+Almost 50% of Canadian adults have experienced sleepless nights due to financial pressures.

 If you’re struggling with your mental wellbeing, and you’re in debt, you can find yourself in a vicious cycle, which is very difficult to break.